 Benzene was not included in other Canadian government chemical listings reviewed.

-Benzene is used primarily as a raw material in the production of chemicals including ethylbenzene, for styrene; cumene, for phenol and acetone; and cyclohexane, for nylon and synthetic fibres.[2,7]
+Benzene is used primarily as a raw material to produce chemicals including: ethylbenzene, for styrene; cumene, for phenol and acetone; and cyclohexane, for nylon and synthetic fibres.[2,6]

 Benzene was formerly added to gasoline as an octane enhancer and anti-knock agent (along with toluene and xylene).
-Benzene is not generally not used as a gasoline additive any more in Canada, but it does occur naturally in crude oil and gasoline.
-Benzene has also been used in manufacturing of rubbers, lubricants, dyes, detergents, drugs and pesticides.
+Benzene is generally no longer used as a gasoline additive in Canada, but it does occur naturally in crude oil and gasoline.
+Benzene has also been used to manufacture rubbers, lubricants, dyes, detergents, drugs, and pesticides.

 Canadian Production and Trade

 106,445 t of 'benzene'

 The most important route of occupational exposure to benzene is inhalation, but dermal exposure can also occur.[2,6]